AcademySoftwareFoundation/rez/docs/source/package_orderers.rst

 Package Orderers
 ================

-Rez's default version resolution algorithm will always sort by the latest alphanumeric version.
+Rez's default :ref:`version <versions-concept>` resolution algorithm will always sort by the latest alphanumeric version.
 However, package orderers allow you to customize this functionality globally, or at a per package level.